-"Programme" means the £10,000,000,000 guaranteed bond programme established by the Issuer admitted to the main securities market of Euronext Dublin.
+"Programme" means the £10,000,000,000 guaranteed bond programme established by the Issuer admitted to the Official List and to the London Stock Exchange or the main securities market of Euronext Dublin.

 "Projected Operating Expenditure" means at any time, the operating expenditure projected in the operating budget for the Test Period in which such date falls.